mbsync

 If mbsync’s output is connected to a console, it will print progress counters by default.
 The output will look like this:

-This represents the cumulative progress over channels, boxes, and messages affected on the far and near side, respectively.
-The message counts represent added messages, messages with updated flags, and trashed messages, respectively.
+This represents the cumulative progress over Channels, boxes, and messages affected on the far and near side, respectively.
+The message counts represent added messages, messages with updated flags, trashed messages, and expunged messages, respectively.
 No attempt is made to calculate the totals in advance, so they grow over time as more information is gathered.

 Make sure your IMAP server does not auto-expunge deleted messages - it is slow, and semantically somewhat questionable.
 Specifically, Gmail needs to be configured not to do it.

-By default, mbsync will not delete any messages - deletions are propagated by marking the messages as deleted on the remote store.
+By default, mbsync will not delete any messages - expunges are propagated by marking the messages as deleted in the opposite Store.
 Once you have verified that your setup works, you will typically want to set Expunge to Both, so that deletions become effective.

 If your server supports auto-trashing (as Gmail does), it is probably a good idea to rely on that instead of mbsync’s trash functionality.
 If you do that, and intend to synchronize the trash like other mailboxes, you should not use mbsync’s Trash option at all.